notealoud/bbbdg/src/site/notes/Digital Garden/Start Here/now.md

 I always hesitate to write about *my book* for fear of jinxing it.
 This book has been in the works for a long time!
 Each time I've abandoned it in despair, believing that I was done with it, I've been proved wrong.
 Now, thanks to the miracles of Obsidian, I've moved all my book notes into one folder.
 It's a mess.
 There is a lot that needs to be rewritten and more than needs to be organised.
 I'm not sure how I'm going to do it yet.
 I suspect it might involve Post-Its.

+I'm pondering ways of managing and structuring my book.
+Not sure yet whether Projects will lend itself to this.
+I think I need some sort of grid where I can lay out the content.

 ---

 ## work

 Still very busy and lots to do but the 12 month plan is being implemented, two new staff have joined which is helping.
 I've taken on a new project so am at full capacity.
+We have started to make visible progress.
+Things are starting to come together.

 I realised the other day, driving home from work, that although I like what I do it doesn't give me a creative buzz.
 I've felt tired for months, partly from doing so much but also, I think, from doing too little of what lights me up.
 Just getting back into fiddling with Obsidian has brought me back to life again.